-When losing money on stocks, you can deduct your losses on your tax return.
+When losing money on stocks, you will likely be eligible for a stock loss tax deduction on your upcoming tax return.
 However, you may not be able to deduct them all in any given year.
-If you don’t deduct them, you still have options to save money on your taxes.
+If you don’t deduct them, you still have options available to you which can help you save money on your taxes.
 The IRS limits how much you can write off in a year, but it offers you a way to write off excess losses in subsequent years.

 When you can’t write off all of your stock losses in a year, you can carry over the loss to the next year.
 You can then write off the loss for that tax year as if you had incurred the loss in that year.
 You can still only write off up to $3,000 of stock losses, so if you exceed that for the following year, carry the loss over to subsequent years until you use up your total losses.
 When carrying over losses, keep short-term losses and long-term losses separate.

-Investors used to sell a stock to take a loss on their taxes, then buy the stock back immediately.
+A tactic known as the "wash rule" has previously been used by investors.
+In this scenario, an investors aims to sell a stock in order to begin writing off investment losses, then buy the stock back immediately.
 The Internal Revenue Service created the wash rule to stop this practice.
-If you sell a stock and buy it back within 30 days, you cannot claim a loss you incur on the sale.
+If you sell a stock and buy it back within 30 days, you cannot claim an investment loss tax deduction on the sale.
 If you wait longer than 30 days to buy back a stock you sold, you can deduct any loss you incurred on the sale.

 - stock chart image by selim kisa from Fotolia.com